nineflowAmin/daniel-kereama.github.io/_posts/2025-12-14-telemetry-from-the-dream-cycle.md

 2. Filter mechanism is permissive at this scale
 3. Most entries are being processed successfully

-**Note:** Filter rate telemetry requires more historical data from `v3_memory_entries`.
+**Note:** Filter rate telemetry requires more historical data from memory entry logs.
 As the system processes more entries, this metric will become more meaningful.

 ### The Implication
 Forgetting is the immune system of the Lattice.
 Without it, the graph collapses under entropy.